realpoke/acto-wire/README.md

 3. Simply push to the `production` branch on Github.

-**NOTE** You might need to setup custom deploy commands, here are some examples of deplyment settings on Laravel Cloud:
+**NOTE** You might want to setup custom deploy commands, here are some examples on Laravel Cloud:

 **Build Commands:**

 ```sh
 composer config http-basic.composer.fluxui.dev my@email.com my-super-secret-flux-key
 composer install --no-dev